Khalifa bin Zayed Al Nahyan: Death

 The Ministry of Presidential Affairs announced a 40-day national mourning with flags at half-mast along with a three-day suspension of work in private firms and the official entities at the federal and local levels of institution.
 State mourning was also announced in many other Arab League nations.
 Bahrain, Lebanon, Oman, Mauritania, Qatar, Egypt, Morocco, Maldives declared official mourning and flags at half-mast for three days.
-In Jordan, mourning was declared for 40 days while flags will fly half-mast in Kuwait.
+In Jordan, mourning was declared for 40 days while flags flew at half-mast in Kuwait.
 Saudi Arabia declared three days of mourning with all recreational, sporting events and festivities postponed.
 Pakistan announced a three-day mourning and flags were raised at half-mast.
 Brazil declared three days of mourning, Algeria declared two days of mourning with flags to be flown at half-mast.
 Palestine declared a day of mourning and ordered flags to be flown at half-mast.
 India also declared a period of national mourning with flags at half-staff for one day starting from 14 May 2022.
 Bangladesh declared one day of state mourning on Saturday.
 Cuba declared one day of mourning on 17 May.

+Sheikh Khalifa Bin Zayed Al Nahyan Mosque

+In honor of the Sheikh's legacy, one of the largest mosques in the U.A.E. was built in the city of Al Ain and named after him.
+It was opened to the public on 12 April 2021.